Heroes-Global/uber-coding-challenge/README.md

 API docs, etc. - do not spend time on it).
 Write, document and test your API as if it will be used by other services and front-ends.

+Note: The front-end is not completely minimal but does provides an appropriate level of functionality and interaction to reflect the project solution.

 # Technology stack

 - Language: Python (basic experience)
+- Database: PostgreSQL (no experience)
 - Backend framework: Flask (no experience)
+- Caching layer: Memcached (no experience)
 - Frontend framework: None
 - Map visualization: Google maps (basic experience)
-- Database: PostgreSQL (no experience)

 # Design choices